WeblateOrg/weblate/docs/admin/addons.rst

 Set a timeframe for removal of comments.

 This can be useful to remove old comments which might have become outdated.
-Use with care as comment being old does not mean they have lost their importance.
+Use with care as comments getting old does not mean they have lost their importance.

 .. _addon-weblate.removal.suggestions: